-Pursuant to its acquisition of Clear Environmental Solutions Inc. on June 12, 2008, the Partnership may be required to pay contingent consideration, pursuant to a potential earn-out payment, up to a maximum of \$2,000, payable through the issuance of Class A Units.
-The contingent consideration payable is to be determined by subtracting \$2,400 from the net income from operations before management bonuses and investment income of the Partnership attributable to the business and assets acquired in connection with the acquisition for the twelve month period beginning July 1, 2008 and multiplying the positive result, if any, by a four times multiple.
-The payment, if any, will be satisfied by the issuance of Class A Units to the vendor no later than 60 days following the end of such twelve month period.
+In connection with the acquisition of the business assets of Clear Environmental Solutions Inc. on June 12, 2008, the Partnership will be required to pay consideration pursuant to the earn-out payment of \$2,000 payable through the issuance of Class A Units.
+The consideration payable under the agreement was determined by subtracting \$2,400 from the net income from operations before management bonuses and investment income of the Partnership attributable to the business and assets acquired in connection with the acquisition for the twelve month period ending June 30, 2009 and multiplying the result by a four times multiple.
+The payment will be satisfied by the issuance of Class A Units to the vendor no later than 60 days following the end of June 30, 2009.
 The Class A Units will be issued at a price equal to the weighted average trading price of the Class A Units for the ten trading days preceding the earn-out payment date.
-At March 31, 2009, the Partnership has recorded an accrual relating to the contingent liability of \$2,000 (December 31, 2008 - \$2,000) for the potential earn-out payment.
+At June 30, 2009, the Partnership had recorded an accrual relating to the liability of \$2,000 (December 31, 2008 - \$2,000) for the earn-out payment which has been achieved by Clear.

-13. Financial Instruments
+13. Financial Instruments and Risk Management

-The classification of financial instruments remains consistent at March 31, 2009 with those at December 31, 2008.
+The classification of financial instruments remains consistent at June 30, 2009 with those at December 31, 2008.
 The carrying values of financial liabilities where interest is charged based on a variable rate are equal to fair value.
 The carrying value of long-term debt where interest is charged at a fixed rate is not significantly different than fair value.
 The carrying values of all other financial instruments approximate their fair value due to the relatively short period to maturity of the instruments.